Rust vs Julia in scientific computing

 });

-We use the rayon crate which offers easy multithreading using iterators.
+We use the Rayon library which offers easy multithreading using iterators.

-Fortunately, the Rust code above will not compile! ❌
+Fortunately, the Rust code above doesn't compile! ❌

 In Rust, either you have only one mutable reference and no immutable ones or (XOR) you have any number of immutable references but no mutable ones.